mcseemz/mailog/README.md

 # mailog
-Rulebased mail manager for processing templated logs on email.<br>Made for people whose production logs/alerts are sent to email.
+Rule-based mail manager for templated emails processing.<br>Made for people whose production logs/alerts are sent to email.
 Squeezes data from matched emails into formatted reports and sends them back (or anywhere).

-version 0.4-beta
+version 0.5-beta

-Works in two modes - archiver and monitor.<br>
+It works in two modes - archiver and monitor.<br>
 <b>Archiver</b> connects to all specified folders on specified mailboxes, parses all messages one-time, rule-matching them.<br>
 <b>Monitor</b> looks for specified folders activity using the same rule-matching logic realtime.